x1ah/XBlog/README.md

 >>> exit()
 # default admin count: x1ahgxq@gmail.com
 # default admin password: admin
-# you can reivse it in config.py but it will be replace by environment variable
+# you can revise it in ./config.py but it will be replace by environment variable

 $ python manage.py runserver
 # open "http://localhost:5000"